 Violinist Marjolaine Lambert, a native of Joliette but self-proclaimed Montrealer, started her music studies at the age of four years old, following the footsteps of her brother, violist Frédéric Lambert.
 At a young age, her natural talent led her to join the studio of Johanne Arel and Raymond Dessaints at Conservatoire de musique de Montréal, which she graduated from in 2005.
 With a passion for learning and broadening her general knowledge, she went to McGill University in the class of Denise Lupien.
 Studying the rudiments of mandarin as a minor, it led her to tour through China as Principal Second violin of the Orchestre de la Francophonie Canadienne.

-Upon completion of her Bachelor's degree with honour, she went to Yale University for her Master's degree to study with Ani Kavafian.
-There, she thrived as the concertmaster of the Yale Philharmonia and winner of the Woosley Concerto Competition.
+Upon completion of her Bachelor’s degree with honour, she went to Yale University for her Master’s degree to study with Ani Kavafian.
+There, she thrived as the concertmaster of the Yale Philharmonia and winner of the Woolsey Concerto Competition.
 Establishing strong collaborations with contemporary composers, maestro Julian Wachner and herself created Novus NYC, an orchestra devoted to new music, of which she acted as concertmaster.
 She had the opportunity to premiere works by David Lang, Bernard Rands and Christopher Theofanidis.

-Her passion for new music led her to pursuit a Doctorate of Music at McGill University, with the support of the Social Sciences and Humanities Research Council of Canada, which focused on the hyper-violin created by Pierre Boulez in his Anthèmes.
+Her passion for new music led her to pursue a Doctorate of Music at McGill University, with the support of the Social Sciences and Humanities Research Council of Canada, which focused on the hyper-violin created by Pierre Boulez in his Anthèmes.
 Her work with live electronics has brought her interesting and different kinds of projects, including the world premiere of Les Gestes, a creation of dance choreographer Isabelle Van Grimde.

-In her rare spare time, Marjolaine enjoys watching an impressive amount of tv shows, discovering the depths of performance practice on her baroque violin or rocking out stadiums with Céline Dion.
+In her rare spare time, Marjolaine enjoys watching an impressive amount of TV shows, discovering the depths of performance practice on her Baroque violin, or rocking out stadiums with Céline Dion.

 She is thrilled to be a member of the National Arts Centre Orchestra, as of September 2016.